Tip 3: Eat Healthy continued...

 Tip 5: Build a Good Sleep Routine

 Shut-eye is an important part of good health.
-The catch, of course, is that sleep apnea makes it hard to get enough.
+The catch is that sleep apnea makes it hard to get enough.

-Devices that improve breathing for people with the disorder -- including a CPAP (continuous positive airway pressure) machine -- can also help.
-Talk to your doctor about whether you should start using one.
+Devices that improve breathing for people with the disorder, including a CPAP machine, can also help.
+Talk to your doctor about the best treatment plan for you.